andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/04-burns-and-eye-dental-emergencies.md

 Rinse mouth gently; cover sharp edges with dental wax/sugarless gum; pain control per OTC guidance; avoid heat/cold extremes.

 ### Preservation Medium
 For an avulsed (knocked‑out) adult tooth: Handle by the crown (white part), not the root; gently rinse debris (don’t scrub); if the patient is conscious and cooperative, reimplant immediately and have them bite on gauze.
-If not, store in Save‑a‑Tooth solution, cold milk, or saliva (cheek pouch).
+If not, store in tooth preservation solution (e.g., Save‑a‑Tooth), cold milk, or saliva (cheek pouch).
 Seek dental care urgently—best outcomes within 30–60 minutes.

 ☑️ Checklist — Burns/Eye/Dental
 - Cool burns 10–20 minutes; no ice/oils; remove constricting items